YannKamche/Freecodecamp/JavaScript Algorithm and Data Structures/READMe.md

 OOP, or Object Oriented Programming, is one of the major approaches to the software development process.
 In OOP, objects and classes organize code to describe things and what they can do.

 In this course, you'll learn the basic principles of OOP in JavaScript, including the this keyword, prototype chains, constructors, and inheritance.

+## Functional Programming
+Functional Programming is another popular approach to software development.
+In Functional Programming, code is organized into smaller, basic functions that can be combined to build complex programs.

+In this course, you'll learn the core concepts of Functional Programming including pure functions, how to avoid mutations, and how to write cleaner code with methods like .map() and .filter().